CPP-F1TENTH-SDP/Labs/README.md

 ### [Lab 6: Pure Pursuit](https://github.com/f1tenth/f1tenth_lab6_template/tree/4a664036044b763b97c34e2018246772cf0699de)
 This lab is meant to greatly improve the vehicle's speed efficiency by picking and updating a goalpoint and following that goalpoint.\
-As of March 6, 2024, this lab is WIP.
+As of March 7, 2025, this lab is complete.
+Please see the **[Node Launch](https://github.com/CPP-F1TENTH-SDP/Labs/wiki/Node-Launch#lab-6---slam-and-pure-pursuit)** for more information on how to install and run Lab 6.

 ### [Lab 7: Motion Planning](https://github.com/f1tenth/f1tenth_lab7_template/tree/0abac8b18db1f7078a973fc4057aed7cf64b7d97)
 This lab is meant to provide the vehicle with some key algorithms in a one-on-one race with another vehicle.\